Is it Possible to Buy Diamonds at Wholesale Price as a Consumer?

 Now it all comes down to this – who will sell the diamond to you with the lowest markup?

 Based on our experience, here is what we think the markup range is now:

-- Online Regular Retailers – 10-30% markup (see the below examples)
+- Online Regular Retailers – 6-30% markup (see the examples below)

-- Online Established Luxury Brands such as Tiffany/Cartier– 100-200% markup, which we think is ridiculous because they sell the same diamonds as we do or anyone else with the same certification ( GIA), cut etc. You will just be paying more for the sake of the name, quality-wise.
-Their diamonds are the same as anyone else's diamonds).
+- Online Established Luxury Brands, such as Tiffany/Cartier– 100-200% markup, are ridiculous because they sell the same diamonds as we do or anyone else with the same certification ( GIA) and cut.
+You will just be paying more for the name's sake; quality-wise, their diamonds are the same as anyone else's).

 - Local brick and mortar stores: 20-100% markup.
-More than not, they will first assess your knowledge of diamonds and the diamond market in general to determine whether to sell you a high quality diamond or a junk diamond and with how much markup.
-They like to sell junk diamonds because they can get a much higher cut in them than in a proper GIA graded high quality diamond - they cannot mislead you in terms of grading in a GIA grading diamond.
+More often than not, they will first assess your knowledge of diamonds and the market, in general, to determine whether to sell you a high-quality diamond or junk and with how much markup.
+They like to sell junk diamonds because they can get a much higher cut in them than in a proper GIA graded high-quality one—they cannot mislead you in terms of grading in a GIA grading diamond.
 All sorts of unethical practices happen in the local stores.

 Example of markups among most competitive online retailers (this is our best guess):